-Prerequisites: completion of 12 s.h or permission of the instructor, department chair, or school dean
+Prerequisites: Completion of 12 s.h or permission of the instructor, department chair, or school dean

-BUS 3470 ENACTUS II
+BUS 3470 ENACTUS II 2 s.h.

 Focuses on the communication of the principles of free enterprise and economic supply and demand to a diversity of publics through special projects.
 Continuation of BUS 3460 taken during the second semester of ENACTUS participation.
 Student- designed projects are entered into regional/national competitions.